 While tradesmen readied WorkWell’s physical space, we met with potential students.
 Application sessions were held at the Syrian camp, giving us a chance to gauge each applicant’s skill and language levels.

 Then came the home visits with those who showed real interest and aptitude.
-We had spent some time talking about their families, hopes, and dreams.
+We spent some time talking about their families, hopes, and dreams.

 Class Is now in Session!